rostaklein/mayoor/backend/README.md

    `docker ps -a | grep 54320`
    (check that postgres is running)

+This docker-compose will spin up and Adminer web database access, so you can check how does the database look like via web UI.
+The URL is: [http://localhost:8089/?pgsql=db&username=user&db=db](http://localhost:8089/?pgsql=db&username=user&db=db) password is `pwd`

 ---

 If you dont want to use docker, you can use a remote hosted database for dev env as well (not recommended, though!).
 Free plans for postgre e.g. here - [https://www.elephantsql.com/](https://www.elephantsql.com/plans.html) are ok for this kind of app.